 To make the dough, take the flour, salt, and ghee in a bowl.
 Mix well.
 Then slowly add water to knead into a stiff dough.
 If you want to get a crispy cover, the dough has to be stiff.
 When you allow it to rest, it will get soft again.
 So either you mix some more flour before rolling out.
 Or you knead and roll out immediately

 Grate the Copra or the Dried coconut.
 This tastes great and also stays longer as the fresh one might get spoiled.

 Pulse the fried gram dal and cardamon in a mixer, then add the jaggery and pulse again.
 Chop the cashew nuts into small pieces.
 This will be a dry mixture.

 Once you are ready to roll out, divide the dough into small equal balls.
 Using the rolling pin, dust the balls, flatten them into small circles, like the puris.

-Scoop a spoonful of the dal filling and place on the middle.
-List one side of the dough, bring to the other side and press well.
+Scoop a spoonful of the dal filling and place it in the middle.
+List one side of the dough, bring to the other side, and press well.
 You can dab some more flour and press well so that the filling doesn't come out.